ember-learn/cli-guides/guides/basic-use/deploying.md

 ### Content Security Policy

-It is best practice to define a Content Security Policy for your application, even for local development, and to make it restrictive.
+It is a best practice to define a Content Security Policy for your application, even for local development, and to make it restrictive.
 That way security violations can be discovered immediately.

 A Content Security Policy configuration defines the list of places that your app should accept data from.
 For example, an app may allow stylesheets from a CDN and images from a specific data storage service.